Meet The Creator: Perry Wilson

 Perry created Hammer for the visual learner, the conceptual learner, the I’ve-got-to-touch-this learner.
 Hammer teaches the BIG picture concepts and the language of math, not just how to get a correct answer.
 Hammer’s goal is to help students understand what the correct answer actually means.

 The New York Times selected If I Had A Hammer as one of the top new educational programs in the country.
-Hammer has worked with over 1,000,000 children in over 30 museums and science centers and 50 colleges and universities.
+Hammer has worked with over 1,000,000 students in over 30 museums and science centers and 50 colleges and universities.